MrHacker46/M0B-tool-v2/README.md

 - sql injection finder
 - CMS detect

-To keep libedoor and rakuten (japanese engines) make sure to change proxy every time , if you don't change it the ip gonna be blacklisted specially if you are not from japan to change it : go to line 41
+To keep livedoor and rakuten (japanese engines) make sure to change proxy every time , if you don't change it the ip gonna be blacklisted specially if you are not from japan to change it : go to line 41
 - $jpr = "put japanese proxy here";